abinit/abipy_book/abipy_book/base4/lesson_base4.md

 ## The convergence study with respect to k points and broadening

-Note that there is usually a STRONG cross-convergence effect between the number of k points and the value of the broadening, tsmear.
+Note that there is usually a STRONG cross-convergence effect between the number of k-points and the value of the broadening, tsmear.
-The right procedure is: for each value of tsmear, to get the convergence with respect to the number of k points, then to compare the k-point converged values for different values of tsmear.
+The right procedure is: for each value of tsmear, reach convergence with respect to the number of k points, then compare the k-point converged values for different values of tsmear.

 In what follows, we will restrict ourselves to the grids with nkpt=2, 10 and 28.